 - For the Gravy Slurry:

-- 5 tablespoons all-purpose flour mixed into a slurry with ½ cup canned beef broth
+- 5 tablespoons all-purpose flour mixed into a slurry with 1/2 cup beef broth

-- Heat the oil in a Dutch oven over high heat and liberally brown the roast on all sides.
-Place the roast in a slow cooker.
+- Combine all the ingredients for the dry rub together in a bowl.
+Rub down the roast on all sides with the dry rub.
+Heat the oil in a Dutch oven or other heavy pot over high heat and liberally brown the roast on all sides.
+Place the roast in the slow cooker.

-- Add the broth to the skillet and whisk to loosen up the browned bits.
-Add the tomato paste, wine (if using), and salt and whisk to combine.
+- Add the broth to the pot, return to a boil, and whisk to loosen up the browned bits.
+Add the tomato paste, wine, and salt and whisk to combine.

 - Pour the liquid from the slow cooker into a medium stock pot, leaving the roast and vegetables in the warm slow cooker.
 Bring to a boil and whisk in the gravy slurry and continue whisking until the gravy is thickened.
 Season with salt and pepper.

 - Place the pot roast on a serving platter and spoon the vegetables around it.
-Discard the bay leaves and bacon.
-Pour a little of the gravy over it and serve with gravy on the side along with potatoes and your choice of sides.
+Discard the bay leaves and bacon (or chop up the bacon and return it to the veggies) .
+Pour a little gravy over it and serve with gravy on the side along with potatoes and your choice of sides.